DLBPointon/gEVAL_cleaner/README.md

 ## Development Diary

 ### Usage instructions
-./cleandata.py -TYPE cdna -ORG  mesocricetus_auratus -SAVE ./test
+./cleandata.py -t <-TYPE> cdna -o <-ORG>  mesocricetus_auratus -s <-SAVE> ./test

 --------------

 ### 10/01/2020

+#### Update 1
 - Changed README so that the newest change is at the top.
 - seqclean - rewritten thanks to a better unstanding of the original seqclean script - not finished.
-- decompress has stopped working - in process of rewritting.
+- Decompress has stopped working - in process of rewritting.
 - Considering rewritting downandsave to accept ftp address.
 - Enteries needs a rewrite so that the file outputs are saved in a 'type'.all.fa
-- possibly change save file generation to reduce the number of nested folders.
+- Possibly change save file generation to reduce the number of nested folders.

+#### Update 2
+- Added decompress to main()
+- Changed args for easier use in command
+	- t = -TYPE
+	- s = -SAVE
+	- o = -ORGNAME
+	- p = --prefix
+	- c = --clean
+- Changed the entry function type checking method so it is more comprehensive although more complex.
+- Simplified decompress - unnecessary complexity.

 ### 20/12/19
 - Fixed the entry functions issue with numbers of entries per file - indentation error.